comunica/website/pages/docs/2_modify/1_getting_started/5_contribute_actor.md

 The `runOperation` method will contain the actual logic for evaluation the `REDUCED` operator.

-Before we start, change the return type of this method from `Promise<IActorQueryOperationOutput>` to `Promise<IActorQueryOperationOutputBindings>`, because this method will always [return bindings as query result](/docs/modify/advanced/query_operation_result_types/).
+Before we start, change the return type of this method from `Promise<IQueryOperationResult>` to `Promise<IQueryOperationResultBindings>`, because this method will always [return bindings as query result](/docs/modify/advanced/query_operation_result_types/).

 The first step of implementing the REDUCED actor,